Call to book01904 521 936

 If you chose to travel to Adelaide overnight on the Ghan, you arrive around lunchtime today.
 On arrival, enjoy the sightseeing tour of the city before checking into your hotel for two nights.

-Day 12 - The Barossa Valley and Jacob’s Creek
+Day 12 - Barossa Valley

-Day 13 - The Overland
+Day 13 - Overland train to Melbourne

-Day 14 - Melbourne
+Day 14 - Melbourne guided tour and Puffing Billy

-We begin exploring Melbourne today, the cosmopolitan capital of Victoria.
-The bustling city is the country's second most populous, and it is bursting with culture and charm, with numerous lush gardens and parks, dazzling modern skyscrapers, and elegant Victorian-era buildings.
+We begin exploring Melbourne, the cosmopolitan capital of Victoria.
 Our city tour includes the Melbourne Cricket Ground - Australia's largest stadium, and Parliament House.
-In the afternoon, we immerse ourselves in Melbourne's famous café culture, relaxing with a cup of coffee at one of the city's popular coffee houses.
-Later, we join the nostalgic Puffing Billy steam train for a journey through the rainforest and fern gullies of the Dandenong Ranges.
+We join the nostalgic Puffing Billy steam train for a journey through the rainforest and fern gullies of the Dandenong Ranges.
+Our route takes us to the Lakeside Visitor Centre where we enjoy lunch.

 Day 15 - The Great Ocean Road

-Day 16 - Sydney
+Day 16 - To Sydney

 Day 17 - Sydney